 In my last post, I wrote about a song, “In My Dreams”, that appeared, briefly, on the Hot 100 during early 1986 for a hair metal band named Dokken.
 Some of my readers definitely still remember, and appreciate, that song (even if American radio doesn’t).
 But were you Dokken aficionados aware that another group took a somewhat similar version of that same song not only into the Hot 100 but all the way into the Top 40?
 Show of hands: who remembers The Party?

-Listen to a classic hits station in 2017, and you might very well hear some 1990s songs.
+Listen to a classic hits station these days, and you might very well hear some 1990s songs.
 These are, for the most part, a rather recent addition to these stations’ playlists (which, until recently, were concentrated on the 1975-1989 period).
 You will probably notice, however, that the 1990s music that has finally started to appear on these stations does not cover all the different subgenres of top 40 music from that decade.
 Alternative rock, of course, makes up the bulk of 90s music heard on the radio now.
 Almost none of the 90s music on radio is dance songs, such as, say, the one US top 40 hit from Gina G.

 By far the biggest name to come out of the huge upswing in dance music in the late 1980s and early 1990s was Paula Abdul.
 To give the reader a sense of how pervasive Ms. Abdul’s music was in that era, it should be noted that her debut album, Forever Your Girl, is, as of this writing and per Ms. Abdul’s website, the third longest charting album on the Billboard Hot 100.*